Ultraviolet Rays: What’s the Difference?

-Due to its shorter wavelength, UVB light is more easily blocked by window glass," Hawkes said.
-"However, the longer UVA wavelengths require additional protective measures to avoid passing through the glass.
+While the front windshield of your car blocks most of the UVA and UVB radiation coming from the sun, the side windows and sunroof may not be pulling their weight.
+Due to its shorter wavelength, UVB light is more easily blocked by window glass.
+However, the longer UVA wavelengths require additional protective measures to avoid passing through the glass.